 I have a SCMP Print subscription, will this entitle me to free access to the SCMP Mobile/Tablet app?

 SCMP digital content is free and you can access it across all platforms.

 What devices does the app work on?

-To remove the app, follow the same procedure that you use for any other iPhone or iPad applications.
-Press and hold the SCMP icon on your homescreen until it begins to wobble.
+To remove the app, follow the same procedure that you use for any other iPhone or Android applications.
+Press and hold the SCMP Mobile Edition icon on your homescreen until it begins to wobble.
 Press the "X" in the corner of the icon and then tap delete to remove the icon.
 You can also remove the icon directly via iTunes.
 If you are using an Android Phone, Navigate to Menu > Settings > Applications > Manage applications, then scroll through the list of apps to find ‘SCMP Mobile Edition’ and tap to uninstall.

 Do I have to be online to read the content?